mjc-school/MJC-School/stage #2/module #3 Collections/lesson #1. Overview/overview.md

 JDK 1.2 introduced a new framework for collections of objects, called the **Java Collections Framework**, offers developers a common way to implement and access collections.

 The Collections framework will benefit your programming in many ways:
-* **Reduces programming effort.** A lgorithms and data structures are already implemented, developer can focus on other important parts of application.
+* **Reduces programming effort.** Algorithms and data structures are already implemented, developer can focus on other important parts of application.

 * **Increases program speed and quality.** Programmer does not need to think of the best implementation of a